 Salvador lives in Berkeley with his two children, Alejandro and Rafael.

-Erik Schnabel joined SIREN in 2018 and is responsible for a range of fundraising and communications initiatives.
-He brings 20 years of fundraising experience to the organization, including work with such organizations as MEDICC, LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
+Erik Schnabel joined works for TGI Justice Project and is responsible for a range of fundraising and communications initiatives.
+He brings over 20 years of fundraising experience to the organization, including work with such organizations as MEDICC, LYRIC, Grantmakers Without Borders, and the SHARE Foundation: Building a New El Salvador Today.
 He also led his own fundraising consulting group, where he specialized in supporting international grassroots organizations.
 Erik has long been active in organizing around various social justice issues, including immigrant rights, LGBTQ rights, and work to support international solidarity organizations in Latin America and Southeast Asia.
 He is a member of the Boards of Directors of EcoViva and ALDES.
 Mr Schnabel holds a Master’s Degree in Social and Cultural Anthropology from the California Institute of Integral Studies, and a BA in International Relations from Antioch College.